Alison Sharman

-Alison Sharman (born in Manchester) is an Executive and Teams Coach and was formally a Television Executive, working her way from junior grades to hold posts including Controller of BBC Daytime and Controller of BBC Children's.
+Alison Sharman (born in Manchester) is an Executive and Teams Coach and was formerly a Television Executive, working her way from junior grades to hold posts including Controller of BBC Daytime and Controller of BBC Children's.

 Career history

 She began her broadcasting career as a production secretary on the BBC consumer television programme Watchdog and, after a variety of assignments on various features output including series producer on the flagship BBC1 Holiday programme, she became Editor of Development, BBC Daytime.

 BBC Daytime

 In 2002 Sharman became the Controller of BBC Daytime, managing the output of BBC1 and BBC2 across the day.
 She commissioned programmes including MasterChef, Bargain Hunt, Homes Under the Hammer, Eggheads, Saturday Kitchen, Strictly Come Dancing: It Takes Two and The Weakest Link.

 BBC Children's

 In 2005 she was appointed Controller, CBBC, the then name for the BBC Children's department.

 She launched her strategy at the Children's Media Conference in Sheffield in July 2005.
 "Above all," she said, "we must always keep a respectful focus upon two of the core needs of children: first, the need to understand and express something of their deep inner world.
 And secondly, the need to understand their place in—and relationship to—the outer world, from their immediate family to the wider society."